 Will be on view in the Helen Zadarlik and Bruce Sogoloff Gallery

 This exhibition is generously funded by Don and Elaine Bogus

 The tools used to make many of the furnishings on view are just as worthy of exhibition as the products they made.
 Planes, saws, and chisels are some of the hand tools used by carpenters, joiners and cabinetmakers.
-The blacksmith, tinsmith and gunsmith likewise used specific types of tools to manufacture their goods.
-This exhibition will be divided into two sections exploring the production and use of the tools specific to the woodworking trades and the metalworking trades.
+This exhibition will explore the production and use of the tools specific to the woodworking trades.
 A recent addition to the collection, and a highlight of the exhibition, will be a series of planes made by Cesar Chelor, the first identified African American toolmaker.
 He was enslaved to a prominent New England toolmaker until 1752 at which time he was freed.